TravelXML/DISNEY-CLONE-USING-GRAPHCMS-GRAPHQL-NEXT-REACT/README.md

 ## Build DISNEY Clone using GRAPHCMS, GRAPHQL, NEXT, REACT

 ### Summary
-* Build Schemas on GRAPHCMS.
+* Build Assets, Contents, Schemas on GRAPHCMS.
 * Get GraphQL endpoint and token, set permissions for all requests.
 * Build GQL queries.
 * Run them on the playground.